 The map below is an early 20th century relief map, which shows clearly the Alps as a mountain barrier separating France in the west from the green plains of Italy to the south.
 This relief map shows the mountains in shades of brown, the darker the brown colouring the higher the altitude.
 Low altitude plains and river valleys are shown in green.
 Lakes and the sea are shown in blue.

 Next time you are crossing the Alps, high in the sky in an aeroplane, please give a passing thought to the chair men of Mount Cenis, whose daily work involved carrying, quite literally, the original Grand Tourists over the Alps.
 Happy travels!

 - The Grand Tour was a journey that wealthy young aristocrats undertook from the late 17th century.
-The idea was that this journey would complete the young person’s education, by introducing the art, history and culture of Italy to the young traveller.
-To read more about the Grand Tour – The Grand Tour
+It was an educational journey would complete (in theory) the young person’s education, by introducing them to the art, history and culture of Italy.
+You can read more here The Grand Tour

-- For a huge range of articles on travel in Italy, France and The Alps please investigate my blog: Educated Traveller
+- For a huge range of articles on Italy, France, The Alps please investigate my blog: Educated Traveller

 - Written and published – 26th March 2018